We join the journey of transformation when we open the locked doors within ourselves.

 ACTION STEPS

-• He or she received a copy of The Welcoming Prayer in their One Parish One Prisoner Starter Kit—the same one you received.
+You received a copy of The Welcoming Prayer in their One Parish One Prisoner Starter Kit.
 Write a letter or share a phone call about your experience with it.
 Ask if they’ve tried praying or meditating with it.
-Maybe—like some participants have done—have a time each week you know you’ll both be in silence, together.
+Consider—like some participants have done—making a time each week to sit with the prayer, knowing you’ll both be in silence together.

 FOR TEAM DISCUSSION

-• As you open yourself to someone in prison, and open yourself to silence as well, are there deeper parts of you that seem to be “coming up” to the surface?
+As you open yourself to someone in prison, and open yourself to silence, are there deeper parts of you that seem to be “coming up” to the surface?
 If so, do you feel you can share it with your team?
 With your incarcerated friend?